marquezlianna/Abstraction-Encapsulation/README.md

 The program will create a `Car` object, simulate the acceleration and braking of the car, and display the current speed after each action.

+# Pet Information

+This program allows users to enter information about their pets, including the name, type, and age, and displays the entered information.

+## Usage
+- Enter the name of your pet in the "Enter the name of your pet" entry field.
+- Enter the type of your pet in the "Enter the type of your pet" entry field.
+- Enter the age of your pet in the "Enter the age of your pet" entry field.
+- Click the "Submit" button to display the entered information in a new window.
+- The new window will show the pet's name, animal type, and age.